YiLimath/YiLimath.github.io/_posts/2024-09-01-blog-post-3-Birational-AngehrnSiu.md

 The aim of this note is to introduce the Theorem of Angehrn and Siu.

-For detailed information see my reading notes (coming before 2024.8.11) [Theorem of Angehrn and Siu](https://yilimath.github.io/files/Boundedness/AngehrnSiu.pdf)
+For detailed information see my reading notes[Theorem of Angehrn and Siu](https://yilimath.github.io/files/Birational/BoundednessGeneralType/AngehrnSiu.pdf)